hardikgosai1/builders-hub/toolbox/README.md

 - Keep components minimal to reduce dependency complexity

 ## Stores
-- Create new stores when state shouldn't be shared with toolbox
+- Create a store per component
 - State persists in localStorage except when it doesn't make sense to do so like in the Wallet store
 - Use derived stores to simplify dependencies (see `useViemChainStore` example)